-- Apply a restorative elastomeric coating to the exterior roof - Repair and restore the concrete artwork on the exterior of the building.
-Chemical or physical treatments, if appropriate, will be undertaken using the gentlest means possible. - Paint the exterior under hangs and exterior doors to match the current campus earthtone color and context (the existing tahoe blue paint is not the orginal color)
+- Apply a restorative elastomeric coating to the exterior roof. - Ongoing repairs and restoration of the concrete artwork on the exterior of the building.
+Chemical or physical treatments, if appropriate, will be undertaken using the gentlest means possible. - Paint the exterior under hangs and exterior doors to match the current campus earth tone color and context (the existing Tahoe blue paint is not the original color).